Sprint cuts 2000 jobs, more leadership changes to come

 Sprint reported a loss of 19 cents per share, well below analyst expectations of a loss of 6 cents per share, according to Thomson Reuters I/B/E/S.

-The company expects earnings before interest, taxes, depreciation and amortisation in 2015 to be neutral to modestly higher.
+The company expects earnings before interest, taxes, depreciation and amortization in 2015 to be neutral to modestly higher.

 Sprint said it lost 272,000 contract wireless subscribers in the third quarter, more than Wall Street analysts anticipated.

-Sprint, which is 80 percent owned by Japan's SoftBank Corp, said its operating losses narrowed to $192 million, or 19 cents per share, in the third quarter, from a loss of $398 million, or 24 cents per share, in the same quarter a year ago.
+Sprint, which is 80 percent owned by Japan's SoftBank Corp (9984.T), said its operating losses narrowed to $192 million, or 19 cents per share, in the third quarter, from a loss of $398 million, or 24 cents per share, in the same quarter a year ago.

 Revenue rose to $8.5 billion from $7.7 billion in the year-ago quarter, slightly below the average analyst estimate, according to Thomson Reuters I/B/E/S.